 Working with kids to develop their writing skills today will pay off big in the future.
 Some of the benefits of helping children learn to write creatively include:

 - Encouraging kids to use their imaginations.
 It’s fun, it gets them away from the devices that pervade their lives, and lets them practice thinking outside the box.

 - Develops identity and self-confidence.
 When kids create things themselves and have the chance to explore various issues and types of characters, they learn more about themselves.
 They also find out they’re able to create praiseworthy, unique pieces of writing, building their confidence.

 - Builds language, reading, and writing skills.
-When kids write, they explore grammar and words.
+As kids practice their write skills. they’ll naturally learn new words all while developing thier grammar skills.
 It’ll build skills that will come in handy later in life no matter what profession they choose.

 - Creates an emotional outlet.
 Creative writing provides kids with the opportunity to express their ideas and thoughts in a safe way.
 This allows them to process and sort out emotions in a place that feels safe.

 - Teaches kids about empathy.
 As kids write about characters, they put themselves in the ‘shoes’ of their character.
-They explore how they behave and how they feel.
+They think about how they behave and how they feel.
 It teaches children how to be more empathetic towards others.

 Helpful Writing Tips for Kids

 As you work to help kids learn about the joys of writing, follow these essential tips:

 - Tip #1 – Start with baby steps.
 Don’t expect too much from kids right away.
 Realize it will take time and patience from you for them to build good writing skills.